tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 ## Pair Chunk Format

 Probably unneeded, as it only allows for a handful more path bytes above the LOUDS format.
-A dedicated pair format could support a path length up to 29 bytes, while the LOUDS format is limited to 19 path bytes.
+A dedicated pair format could support a path length up to 29 bytes in total, while the LOUDS format is limited to 19 path bytes.
+But a pair format probably doesn't have much reason to be, between the flexibility of the LOUDS format, and the simplicity of the StraightPath format.

 ## Star Chunk Format

-GOAT TODO
+A format appropriate for zero-sized V types, able to express dangling paths or paths terminating in values with only 2 bits-per-path.

+GOAT TODO...
+We should probably measure whether a Star node would ever get used.
+In addition to identifying other node formats we could design to address frequently observed patterns.